Acts of violence against America.

 And, certainly, if JFK’s assassination merits inclusion as an act of violence against America—as it absolutely does—so too do the slayings of presidents McKinley, Garfield, and Lincoln.
 We can thread together a narrative from 9/11 all the way back to Ford’s Theatre.

-This unexpected exhibit gave me much to ponder during the rest of the day, and it made me all the more eager to get to Oklahoma City.
+This unexpected exhibit in Dallas gave me much to ponder during the rest of the day, and it made me all the more eager to get to Oklahoma City.
 Rather than make the straight shot northward on I-35, though, I intended to make a side trip to Fort Towson, Oklahoma, and the nearby Doaksville archeological site, both situated in the state’s southeast corner.
 In Doaksville, on June 23, 1865, Stand Watie surrendered the last Confederate forces of the Civil War.
 This is yet another site I’ve long wanted to see for myself.

 By the time I eventually got to Oklahoma City, it was 10:30 at night—but that’s arguably the best time to see the memorial because of its striking lighting and somber atmosphere.
 It’s simultaneously beautiful and haunting.
 The noise of the city has quieted, and stillness pervades.